 “I was born and grew up in Melbourne, Australia.”
 Craig explained “I spent a lot of time amongst the Elizabeth Street motorcycle scene and was a member of the Hartwell Motorcycle Club.
 I did a lot of road racing, on TZs and RDs, at Winton Raceway, Calder, and other regional tracks.”

 “I bought this motorcycle as an almost stock Kawasaki KZ750 twin from a guy in Wisconsin and decided to turn a mundane bike into something interesting.
-When I took off the stock fuel tank I liked the shape of the top of the bikes frame so, going outside the box, I decided to make a tank that accentuated that line.”
+When I took off the stock fuel tank I liked the shape of the top of the frame of the bike so, going outside the box, I decided to make a tank that accentuated that line.”

-“With the body work on the Kawasaki I used traditional tools (many of which I made), such as hammers and dollies and, obviously, an English wheel.
+“With the bodywork on the Kawasaki, I used traditional tools (many of which I made), such as hammers and dollies and, obviously, an English wheel.
 I usually do a mockup with cardboard outlines before I form the metal.
-Every piece of aluminum on the KZ started as flat stock.
+Every piece of aluminium on the KZ started as flat stock.
 I like to make as many pieces myself as practical, on this bike that includes the rear sets, brackets, exhaust and air cleaners.
 I designed and constructed the seat to have a simple, clean look and kept the sewing at a minimum (Yes, I can sew as well).
 The tailpiece houses an EarthX lithium battery and the electronics.

 When I asked Craig which part of the build was the most challenging he replied ” The fairing was a pain in the ass!
 I wanted it to look seamless while flowing aesthetically with the rest of the bike.
 The shape was a major challenge because I very rarely use forms or bucks to shape the metal.”
 Regardless of the stress it put him under the fairing remains Craig’s favourite part of the Kawasaki.
 “I was struggling with whether or not I should even build it.
 I couldn’t imagine the bike without it and it ended up being the finishing touch.” and we’d have to agree.